PouriaHamidian/PouriaHamidian/README.md

 - 👋 Hi, I’m @PouriaHamidian a MATLAB expert
 - 👀 I’m interested in Machine Learning field
-- 🌱 I’m currently learning The application of Python in Machine learning
+- 🌱 I’m currently learning the application of Python in Machine learning
 - 💞️ I’m looking to collaborate on ISI articles
 - 📫 How to reach me: pouria.hamidian.75@gmail.com